Name of lecturer(s)

 The subject is a part of the following study plans

-- Academy Preparation Program - Cinematography (optional subject)
+- Academy Preparation Program - Cinematography (qualification subject)

-- Academy Preparation Program - Directing (optional subject)
+- Academy Preparation Program - Directing (qualification subject)

-- Academy Preparation Program - Documentary (qualification subject, optional subject)
+- Academy Preparation Program - Documentary (qualification subject)

-- Academy Preparation Program - Editing (optional subject)
+- Academy Preparation Program - Editing (qualification subject)

-- Academy Preparation Program - Screenwriting (optional subject)
+- Academy Preparation Program - Screenwriting (qualification subject)